une4s/onlyoffice-fill-down/README.md

 ### Easy

-Download the .plugin file and choose "Install plugin manually" in the Plugin Manager.
+Download the [latest .plugin release file](https://github.com/une4s/onlyoffice-fill-down/releases/tag/plugin-download) and choose "Install plugin manually" in the Plugin Manager in OPENOFFICE Spreadsheet Editor.
+You may have to select the "Available Plugins" tab first.

 ### Hard
 Copy the plugin folder to your ONLYOFFICE plugins directory: